OP 67.01: Campus Mail Services

 a.
 Authorization

 Only official entities of Texas Tech University may establish a mail stop.
-Private organizations, tenants, and vendors may be excluded from certain aspects of campus service due to constraints and prohibitions listed in the federal Private Express Statutes.
+Private organizations, tenants, and vendors may be excluded from certain aspects of campus service due to constraints and prohibitions listed in the federal Private Express Statutes (PES).
 MailTech will review situations concerning these types of organizations on a case-by-case basis.

 b.
 Mail Stop Assignments

-The department/activity will be notified of the four-digit number assigned as well as pertinent delivery and billing data.
+When establishing a new mail stop, the department/activity will be notified of the four-digit number assigned as well as pertinent delivery and billing data.

 c.
 Mail Stop Charges